TanisF/learning-journal/learning-markdown.md

 # Learning Markdown

-And my journey begins here...
+And my journey begins here... by Jordan Fox

 Important points for _**Markdown**_